Top HR Metrics to Prioritize This Year

 • AI adoption and usage metrics: As HR teams experiment with AI tools, tracking usage rates and outcomes is key to understanding ROI.

-• Manager effectiveness scores: Amplifies the voices of employees, helping to spot opportunities for improvement and where leadership development is needed.
+• Manager effectiveness scores: Amplifies the voices of employees, helping to spot where leadership development is needed.

 These metrics offer a more holistic view of how work is getting done—and where there’s room to streamline, automate, or invest.

-When measurement is grounded in context and connected across systems, HR gains the clarity and agility to lead change, not just react to it.
+When measurement is grounded in context and connected across systems, HR gains the clarity needed to lead change across the organization, not just react to it.

 Turning HR Metrics Into Momentum